iamterabro/on-chain-voting/README.md

 This contract assumes the creator manages storage separately and covers costs associated with on-chain storage.
 Methods are provided to remove storage (without affecting voting results) and to withdraw algos from the contract.

-Boxes are used for store a user wallet and vote - simple key/value pairs.
+Boxes are used for storing a user wallet and vote - simple key/value pairs.

 ```
 {user_address}{voting_power} -> {vote}